scssyworks/silkrouter/README.md

 });
 ```

-Hash routing replaces the current path with a hash path by default.
-To disable
+Please note that silkrouter replaces the current path with a hash path by
-this behaviour (and preserve the current path) you can enable path preservation.
+default.
+To disable this behaviour you need to preserve the current path.

 ```js
 const router = new Router({